Ilargia26/e2e-testPetstore/README.md

 # Project Name
-> This is a challenge project related to automating a test using Serenity DDB.
+> This is a challenge project related to API testing.

 ## Table of Contents
 * [General Info](#general-information)